 With the disappearance of hack horror writer Sutter Cane, all Hell is breaking loose...literally!
 Author Cane, it seems, has a knack for description that really brings his evil creepy-crawlies to life.
 Insurance investigator John Trent is sent to investigate Cane's mysterious vanishing act and ends up in the sleepy little East Coast town of Hobb's End.
-The fact that this town exists as a figment of Cane's twisted imagination is only the beginning of Trent's problems....
-Written by
+The fact that this town exists as a figment of Cane's twisted imagination is only the beginning of Trent's problems.Written by

 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

-Animal interaction was monitored by the American Humane Association with on set supervision by the Toronto Humane Society.
+Animal action was monitored by the American Humane Association with on set supervision by the Toronto Humane Society.
 No animal was harmed in the making of this film.
-Human interaction was monitored by the Inter Planetary Psychiatric Association.
-The body count was high, the casualties are heavy.
-See more »

 5 of 5 people found this review helpful.

 Was this review helpful to you?